Diego-Guz/Diego-Guz.github.io/_pages/teaching.md

 **Duration**: Jan.
 2023 – Jun.
 2025 (3 quarters)

 - Taught Python programming concepts to a cumulative total of **85 undergraduate students** that were primarily freshmen and sophomores with limited experience across **Winter '23, Spring '24, and Spring '25**
-- Assisted undergraduate students with the debugging of their Python programs.
+- Aided undergraduate students in learning how to use Git
-- Aided undergraduate students in learning how to use Git.
+- Assisted in proctoring a **159-student final exam** during \textbf{Spring ’25}

 ---